 - Step Three: Consider using chewable flea medication for any dogs in the home, or consult your veterinarian to find a product that is safe for cats if accidentally ingested

-When used properly, flea medication can be extremely safe, effective, and prevent unnecessary discomfort.
+When used properly, flea medication can be extremely safe and effective, and prevent unnecessary discomfort.
 Ask your veterinarian to recommend a product that’s right for your cat.

 Featured Image Credit: one photo, Shutterstock